openharmony/docs/en/application-dev/reference/arkui-ts/ts-methods-custom-dialog-box.md

     cornerRadius: 10,
   })

-  // Set dialogController to null when the custom component is about to be destructed. aboutToDisappear() {
+  // Set dialogController to null when the custom component is about to be destroyed. aboutToDisappear() {
     this.dialogController = null // Set dialogController to null.
   }